cedricss/server-monitor/Tutorial-Part-1.md

 <a href="https://raw.github.com/cedricss/server-monitor/demo/resources/img/initial-view.png"><img src="https://raw.github.com/cedricss/server-monitor/demo/resources/img/initial-view.png"/></a>

-Let's start to design the user interface.
+Let's start with the UI.
 We create a `View` module with a `page` function inside.
-It will serve the HTML page:
+It will serve the HTML page to users:

     module View {